ssahadevan-mendix/mendix-cicd/README.md

     For any environment variables
     Your mendix user name  and mendix-apiKey for authentication are stored here.

+    Change baseUrl if you have a dedicated Mendix Cloud

 ### build.sh
     Triggers the build